Public health privacy notice

 All the data we process and hold is kept safely and securely within our IT systems.

 We do not disclose any data to a third party who is not identified on our license agreement with NHS Digital.
 Any data requests received from a third party will only receive anonymised and aggregated data to a level that complies with the Office of National Statistics Disclosure Guidance or, we are required to do so for legal reasons.

-Can I opt out of Public Health datasets?
+Opting out of Public Health datasets

 You have the right to opt out of Gateshead Council Public Health receiving and processing your personal identifiable information.
 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.
 The process for opting out will depend on what the specific data is and what programme it relates to.